 Theoretical approach

 Comparison – whether in research or elsewhere – is an important knowledge-making technique, a deeply embedded habit of thought and practice (Stengers, 2011).
 In recent years, several researchers (including Stengers) have turned their attention to the critical study of comparison (e.g. Deville, Guggenheim, & Hrdličková, 2016; Menon, 2015; Mol, 2011; Stengers, 2011).
-A key insight from this work is that comparison is not simply a neutral tool for discovery but an inherently political process of making knowledge and worlds (Deville, Guggenheim, & Hrdličková, 2016). to imperial projects, and the dehumanisation of women and other groups,
+A key insight from this work is that comparison is not simply a neutral tool for discovery but an inherently political process of making knowledge and worlds (Deville, Guggenheim, & Hrdličková, 2016).
+For instance, linked to imperial projects, and the dehumanisation of women and other groups,

 comparison was used in the colonial project to ostensibly correct or improve colonial peoples and, in the process, the integrity and wholeness of the other was denied.
 Comparison was therefore identified as epistemologically compromised.
 (Fraser & Ekendahl, 2018: 91-92; see also Deville, Guggenheim, & Hrdličková, 2016)